This code uses Python's optional typing annotations. You can

 return f"{ c.real }+{ c.imag }"

-# ... requires manual registration
+# ... require manual registration

 registrar.register_adapter(complex, complex_to_sqlite_value)